dpmellis/Font-Complexity-Data/README.md

 # Font-Complexity-Data
 DrawBot program for extracting data from fonts, plus sample data.

 I wrote the program in DrawBot to extract glyph level data from fonts.
-Right now it just looks at the lower and uppercae letters in the English alphabet, but this can be easily changed.
+Right now it just looks at the lower and uppercase letters in the English alphabet, but this can be easily changed.

+IMPORTANT:

 It creates a csv file with a row for every glyph with the following fields: